mdminhaziftekhar/Demo-Govt.-management-application-/README.md

-# flutter_task
+# Management application
-Flutter test task project
+Management application project for Government

 ## Features
 1. Dashboard with dynamic menus (now showing from list, but handled dynamically)